calroc/Thun/docs/Trees.rst

 Tree with node and list of trees.
 =================================

-Let's consider a tree structure, similar to one described `"Why functional programming matters" by John
+Let’s consider a tree structure, similar to one described `“Why functional programming matters” by John
 Hughes <https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf>`__,
 that consists of a node value and a sequence of zero or more child trees.
 (The asterisk is meant to indicate the `Kleene